CSCfi/lega-mirroring/lega_mirroring/workflows/README.md

 * (6) moving file to destination end storage location.

 (to do: step (7) save end storage location to tracking table)

+To do: Remove --file option (it will be automatic)